With Profits Explained

 The level of with profits bonus paid will depend on the level of return made by the life assurance company.
 These annual bonuses are set each year in line with what the life assurance company believes will be the long term return on the funds invested.
 The bonuses added are not necessarily what has been earned on the investments over the year.
 This is because bonus payments are not directly related to investment returns.
 For example:

 By offering this type of fund, life assurance companies can offer investors exposure to the equity markets without them having to suffer their investment value moving sharply up and down.
-This is because once the annual bonuses have been added, they normally cannot be taken away.
+This is because once the annual bonuses have been added, normally they cannot be taken away.

 When a policy linked to the With Profit Fund matures or on death there may be another type of bonus paid.
 This is called a Terminal bonus and reflects the actual growth the life assurance company has made on its investments and any profits it has held back in reserves during your investment period.